juvalen/mongo-docker/README.md

 ## Terraform setup

-This will be done in the future using terraform, but here is done manually.
+This creates three f1-micro instances in Google Cloud.

-Create manually 3 instances of Ubuntu 16.04 minimal in Google Cloud, from desktop machine (verdi) and write down IPs:
+After creation of 3 instances of Ubuntu 16.04 minimal in Google Cloud from desktop machine (verdi), write down IPs:

 0. verdi:  92.58.155.73 (local)